walkermatt/foss4g-uk-2025-postgis-qgis-triggers/slides.md

 ---

-## Layer styles stored in the database
+## Store layer styles in the database

 ### QGIS